mark-obeirne/esports-dictionary/README.md

 GitHub - To host the project’s repository.

-Balsamiq - To create the wireframes that the site's design and layout is based upon.
+[Balsamiq](https://balsamiq.com/wireframes/desktop/#) - To create the wireframes that the site's design and layout is based upon.

-Coolors - For finding a suitable palette for the site.
+[Coolors](https://coolors.co/) - For finding a suitable palette for the site.

-Google Fonts - To find the right fonts for this site's purpose.
+[Google Fonts](https://fonts.google.com/) - To find the right fonts for this site's purpose.

-Font Awesome - For icons used across the site, which provide the user with additional context at first glance.
+[Font Awesome](https://fontawesome.com/) - For icons used across the site, which provide the user with additional context at first glance.

-Gimp 2 - For image manipulation and to create the brand logo.
+[Gimp 2](https://www.gimp.org/) - For image manipulation and to create the brand logo.

-TinyPNG - To compress and optimise image files.
+[TinyPNG](https://tinypng.com/) - To compress and optimise image files.

-Favicon Converter - To create the favicon based on the brand logo.
+[Favicon Converter](https://favicon.io/favicon-converter/) - To create the favicon based on the brand logo.

+[HTML Formatter](https://webformatter.com/html) - To format HTML files and ensure consistency in spacing.

+[FreeFormatter CSS Beautifier](https://www.freeformatter.com/css-beautifier.html#ad-output) - To format CSS stylesheet.

+[FreeFormatter JS Beautifier](https://www.freeformatter.com/javascript-beautifier.html) - To format script.js file.

 ## Testing
 Separate doc?

 ### Validators and Tools

-### Manual Testing
-#### Devices Used for Testing

-#### Manual Testing Process
-Register
-- While logged in
-- Test password fields
-- Link to log in page
-- Capitalized / lower case
-Sign In
-- While already signed in
-- Link to register page
-- Incorrect case (should be fine)
-Sign Out
-- While signed out
-Submit Definition
-- While logged out
-Edit Term
- - Try to edit a term by someone else
- - Try to edit a term while logged out
+[W3C Markup Validation Service](https://validator.w3.org/) - Every page across the site was input directly into this service, resulting in no highlighted errors.
+This was done in a state of being logged in and logged out for thoroughness.

+[W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) - No errors were highlighted after inputting the style.css file into this service.

+[JSHint](https://jshint.com/) - JSHint highlighted unused variable errors in relation to the initialisation of Materialise components.
+One error was highlighted in relation to custom JS whereby the EmailJS variables were undeclared.
+Scripts relating to this page are, however, found on the Contact page alone and were inaccessible by this online tool when testing.

+[ESPrima (JS)](https://esprima.org/demo/validate.html) - Code was returned as being syntactically valid.

+[Pep8 Online](http://pep8online.com/checkresult) - No errors were highlighted when testing Python code.

+[Web Accessibility by Level access](https://www.webaccessibility.com/) - Esports Dictionary received a compliance rating of 92%.
+One note highlighted that it is best practice to provide warning in relation to links that open new windows, which is the case with the icons in the footer.

+[WAVE](https://wave.webaim.org/report#/http://esports-dictionary.herokuapp.com/) - After fixing highlighted errors, no further errors were flagged.
+Contrast errors were highlighted however.
+These related to text that is visible to screen readers only and text that appears over the jumbotron image where the background colour of this image is ignored.
+To ensure that there is adequate contrast used across the site, Google's Developer Tools have been utilised extensively throughout the project.

+## Manual Testing
+### Devices Used for Testing
+Please note that this project does not support Internet Explorer due to the use of ES6 features and notation.
+Esports Dictionary was tested on a variety of devices, including:

+Dell Laptop
+* Google Chrome
+* Microsoft Edge
+* Mozilla Firefox

+Samsung Galaxy S10 Mobile
+* Google Chrome

+iPhone 8 Mobile

+### Manual Testing Process
+While testing this site, a regular user and an admin account were utilised to check behaviour across these usergroups.
+In addition, many functions were tested while logged out to ensure that some defensive programming measures were in place.

+#### Register Functionality
+1. Click on the Register button while logged out and ensure that the page loads
+2. Enter a username
+3. Enter a password
+4. Enter a mismatched password when confirming password.
+Ensure that this is highlighted as invalid and the submit button disables.
+5. Click Register
+    * If the username is available, the user should be logged in, redirected to the homepage, and greeted with a flash message
+    * If the username is currently in use, the page should reload and a flash message should inform the user that they have to choose another username

+##### Additional Checks
+* While logged in, attempt to access the register page directly via the link.
+Ensure that the homepage is loaded with a flash message informing the user that they are already registered and logged in.
+* Click on link to log in page.
+Ensure that the correct page loads.
+* Attempt to sign up with a swear word as a username.
+The page should reload and inform the user that this username is unavailable.
+Testing has found that there are some workarounds despite better-profanity's ability to swap in numbers for letters and match swear words.
+* Try to sign up with the same username as another user but in a different case.
+Ensure that the user is informed that they cannot use this username.

+#### Log In Functionality
+1. Click on the Log In button while logged out and ensure that the page loads.
+2. Enter an incorrect username and/or password.
+The page should reload and inform the user that they have supplied the wrong details by way of a flash message.
+3. Enter the correct details and click log in.
+4. The user should be redirected to the homepage and greeted with a flash message.

+##### Additional Checks
+* While logged in, attempt to access the log in page directly via the link.
+Ensure that the homepage is loaded with a flash message informing the user that they are already logged in.
+* Click on link to register page.
+Ensure that the correct page loads.
+* Attempt to log in with a case that doesn't match the original username.
+The user should be able to log in and flash message should display username stored in the database.

+#### Sign Out Functionality
+1. While logged in, click on the log out button.
+The homepage should load with a flash message to inform the user that they have logged out.

+##### Additional Checks
+* If the user is an admin, ensure that they are unable to access admin areas after logging out.
+* While logged out, attempt to visit the log out URL directly.
+Ensure that the homepage loads with a flash message informing the user that they are not logged in.

+#### Submit Definition
+1. Click on Submit Definition link and ensure that page loads correctly.
+2. Avoid filling out one of the mandatory fields and attempt to submit the form.
+Ensure that the form does not submit and the user is informed that they have not completed a required field.
+3. Click the cancel button and ensure that user is brought to homepage.
+4. Complete the form correctly and click the add definition button.
+Ensure that the user is redirected to the homepage and a flash message thanks them for their submission.

+##### Additional Checks
+* While logged out, attempt to access the submit definition URL directly.
+The user should be redirected to the homepage and informed through a flash message that they must register or log in to submit a definition.
+* After submitting a definition, ensure that the user's term is displayed on the homepage and has been upvoted by them as standard.

+#### Edit Term
+1. On the Dictionary page, find a term submitted by own username and click the edit button.
+Ensure that edit page loads correctly.
+2. Click on the cancel button and ensure that user is brought to homepage.
+3. From the edit definition page again, edit some fields and click the update definition button.
+Ensure that the dictionary page loads, the term's details have updated and other details have remained the same.

+##### Additional Checks
+* Attempt to navigate directly to the edit definition page, adding the ID of another existing term by another user.
+Ensure that the user is redirected to the homepage and a flash message is shown to tell them that they cannot edit a definition by another user.
+* Attempt to navigate directly to the edit definition page for a term while logged out.
+Ensure that the user is redirected to the homepage and a flash message appears informing them to log in to edit a definition.

+#### Delete Term

 Delete Term
  - Try to delete a term by someone else
  - Try to delete a term while logged out